-Although these various sleep stages are the same, dogs will enter into the deep sleep much quicker than humans usually do.
-This means that they come out of the deep sleep quicker as well.
+Although these various sleep stages are the same, dogs will enter into a deep sleep much quicker than humans usually do.
+This means that they come out of deep sleep quicker as well.

 Due to dogs getting into the REM sleep quicker, it means they are able to have many short naps throughout the day whenever they need to get more energy.
 In just a couple of hours, they’ll have enough energy for more playtime.
 We need much longer periods of uninterrupted sleep, to feel re-energized.

 Can your husky sleep in bed with you?